danimatasd/MUJOCO-AIDL/README.md

 Policy-based methods can be classified into two main categories: deterministic policy gradient (DPG) methods and stochastic policy gradient (SPG) methods.

  A value-based method is an algorithm that learns to estimate the value function of states or state-action pairs.
 The value function represents the expected cumulative reward an agent can obtain from a particular state or state-action pair over time.

 In value-based methods, the agent uses this value function to choose the action that maximizes its expected cumulative reward.
 The value function can be learned using various techniques, such as Monte Carlo methods, temporal difference learning, or Q-learning.

-## Proximal Policy Optimization (PPO) <a name="ppo"></a>
+## PPO <a name="ppo"></a>

 Proximal Policy Optimization (PPO) is considered on of the state-of-the-art algorithms in Reinforcement Learning, and it consists of a policy gradient method whose main goal is to have an algorithm that is as reliable as possible, and is data efficient.

 PPO is a policy-based reinforcement learning algorithm.
 It directly learns a policy that maps states to actions, rather than estimating a value function like value-based methods such as Q-learning.